This photo shows a similar circuit breaker to MC5194, after it had undergone remanufacturing by

 Sensor Rating: 1600

-ABB PS Fixed mounted Molded Case Circuit Breaker, Low Voltage, 1600 Amps, 600 Volts, Manual operation, 85KA Short Circuit Interrupt Capacity.
+ABB PS1600 Fixed mounted Molded Case Circuit Breaker, Low Voltage, 1600 Amps, 600 Volts, Manual operation, 85KA Short Circuit Interrupt Capacity.

-All ABB PS Molded Case Breakers can be purchased as remanufactured to factory standards (please see PS factory remanufacturing specification).
-You can also order your ABB PS Molded Case Breaker wired to your specified wiring diagrams.
-We also carry a large stock of replacement parts for the ABB PS Molded Case Breaker.
+All ABB PS1600 Molded Case Breakers can be purchased as remanufactured to factory standards (please see PS1600 factory remanufacturing specification).
+You can also order your ABB PS1600 Molded Case Breaker wired to your specified wiring diagrams.
+We also carry a large stock of replacement parts for the ABB PS1600 Molded Case Breaker.
 Call one of our sales consultants today.

 We’ll start with an initial inspection and test of this Molded Case Breaker.
 We first want to check its mechanical and electrical operation.
 We’ll then perform a “Ductor” test, a “Megger” test, and several other tests to determine our starting point.
 (See “Testing Procedures” below for further description.)